 Beware of private companies offering to help secure SBA funds or loans.
-Some firms are legitimate but many more may be scam artists.
+Most firms are legitimate, but some may be scam artists.
 Find out how to protect your business.

 The U.S. Small Business Administration (SBA) has issued a warning to small business owners that they should use caution if and when they are contacted by private firms that offer to help them secure money through SBA programs.

 The SBA and the SBA’s Office of the Inspector General (OIG) have received complaints from small businesses about some of these private firms using abusive marketing practices and scams, as well as charging exorbitant fees, to help them obtain a loan, grant, or other federal funds from the SBA.

 What to Look Out For

 According to the SBA, the complaints mentioned above include: